 - Go on a picnic.
 Pack up a yummy lunch and go to a park for a picnic.

 List of fun ideas with Links!

 Frozen dinosaur activity!
 Here is a tutorial.
 If you have some tiny dinosaurs you are in luck.
 All you have to do is put them in a water balloon, add water and freeze!

 Make some delicious ice cream in a bag.
 This is so easy and yummy.
-Who wants to cool down by eating ice cream!
+Homemade ice cream is the best!

 Pool Noodle boats!
 This is a great idea for your water table.

 Make a funny face flip book.
 You probably have everything you need to make this cute book.

 Jelly Bean experiment!
 All you need are 3 things; water, jelly beans, and a plate!
 The kids will think this looks so cool.

 Make a Sharpie tie dye shirt.
 This is so easy and looks super cool.

 Play date with friends.
 Meet at a park or the beach!